Fort Ternan: Transport

 It is served by a railway station on the branch line to Kisumu on the national railway system.
 The railway is heavily graded in the vicinity of this station.

 The Highway Construction running From Nakuru To Kisumu through Londiani has connected the town to Kericho and Kisumu.
-There are local road leading to highly productive highland areas like Kipsinende, Cherara, Kokwet, Chepkechei, Koisagat, Chepkitar, Lelu etc.
+There are local roads leading to highly productive highland areas like Kipsinende, Cherara, Kokwet, Chepkechei, Koisagat, Chepkitar and Lelu.

 Paleontology

-Fossils of the specimen Kenyapithecus were first found by Louis Leakey in Fort Ternan in 1962.
-There is a prehistoric site and museum about 15 km from Fort Ternan Town.
+Fossils of the Middle Miocene 14 million year old ape Kenyapithecus wickeri were first found by Louis Leakey near Fort Ternan in 1962.
+There is a prehistoric site and museum about 15 kilometers from Fort Ternan Town, though the fossils themselves are housed at the National Museums of Kenya in Nairobi.

+A skull belonging to the Cro-Magnon man was also found in Fort Ternan town, near Chilchila Primary School.

 Economic activity

 The main economic activity is cash crop farming.
 Coffee, sugar cane and tea (in a few high altitude areas) are grown in small-scale holding farms.
 Adjacent to the town is Kipkelion Coffee millers where most of the coffee is supplied by farmers.

 Other crops grown around the town are subsistence crops such as maize, beans, tomatoes, potatoes, etc.